 Why History & Political Science at Millikin?

-Experienced Faculty: Millikin’s history & political science professors have worked on national and state campaigns, in the courtroom, and in the media.
-They specialize in international studies, law, public policy, media in politics, politics and gender, and public opinion and participation, and they bring diverse approaches and methods to the study of politics.
+Experienced Faculty: Millikin’s history & political science professors are published authors and award winning teachers.
+They have worked on national and state campaigns, in the courtroom, in the media, in archives, in libraries and as teachers.
+They specialize in international studies and they bring diverse approaches and methods to the study of history and politics.
 Professors interact closely with their students to help prepare them for success after graduation.